alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/tone-of-voice/summaries.md

   parent: Tone of voice
   order: 7
 title: Write clear summaries
+description: Learn how to create a summary for your GOV.UK content, including what language to use and the recommended length.
 lastUpdated:
 ---
 Along with the title, the summary is usually what users see in search results.
 It should give them a clear indication of what the content is about.